-An attractive wooden bow good choice for a beginner.
-A youth model is also available so perfect also for archery schools.
-Would work as well for an experienced recreational target, 3D or field shooter who only needs upto 35lbs draw, not enough poundage and camouflage for serious hunters.
+PSE's Razorback is an attractive wooden bow.
+A good choice for a beginner.
+A youth model is also available, perfect also for archery schools.
+Would work as well for an experienced recreational target, 3D or field shooter who only needs upto 35lbs draw.
+Not enough poundage and camouflage for serious hunters.
 Missing a couple of necessary accessories (stringer/arrow rest) in the basic package.

 20, 25, 30, 35